m0xpd/FLIP/Stripboard/README.md

 * the test/development version was close-enough to completion to make this task simple and, finally,
 * publishing a stripboard layout might make FLIP accessible to a few more potential users, who might otherwise be put off by the PCBs.

+The stripboard layout will work well in 4U ("Kosmo") and MU applications (althouigh the main board can easily be adapted for these non-Eurorack applications too).
+There's more discussion of the implications of the stripboard layout's size [here]

 # System Schematic

 First, we need to look at the schematic for the entire system (presented here as one sheet - unlike in the Eurorack folder, where there are separate sheets for the two PCBs).